dmcruz/js-google-drive-uploader-github-action/README.md

 This action is credits to @willo32 and @wodndb

-It is based form the fork from @wodndb but somehow because it is typescript, I ran into some type errors while customizing it.
+It is based form the fork from @wodndb (main code belongs to @willo32) but I ran into some type errors while customizing it.
 I converted it to js and added my customization.

 ## Overview